brendanashworth/queueing/README.md

 	delayBetweenTasks: 1000
 });
 ```
-This function takes an object as its paramater.
+This function takes an object as its parameter.
 This object contains all the options for the queue.
 All the options are optional.

 #### Push a task
 This assumes you already have initiated a queue.